Six modern traditional crafts you will encounter in Kanazawa. Sophisticated sundries and long-established masterpieces to take home as souvenirs.

 • Parking None

-Meboso Hari", an official product of the Kaga Domain, established over 440 years ago
+Meboso Hari, an official of the Kaga domain since 1575

 Harinezumi Sewing Set (Needle Hill Pattern)

-Harinezumi Sewing Set (Needle Hill Pattern)" with needle holder and mini scissors: 4,180 yen.
-The set includes two sets of five different needles.
+Harinezumi Sewing Set (Needle Hill Pattern)" with needle holder and mini scissors, 4,620 yen.
+The set includes two sets of five different types of needles.

 Founded in 1575, this store specializes in needles.
 Its signature product, the "Meboso Needle," is a historic sewing needle named after a lord of the Kaga domain.
 The needle holes are long and narrow to make threading easier, the surface has fine scratches to reduce friction with the fabric, and the needle tips are sharper than those of ordinary needles, making them very comfortable to use.
 There are about 100 types of needles available in a wide variety of sizes and uses, including for embroidery and leather.
 Souvenirs include a sewing set with a hedgehog-shaped needle holder and other accessories, as well as a needle hook with "Kanazawa oden" ingredients and "Kaga vegetables" decorations on the head.
 They are popular because they are cute and make needlework fun.